GTNet:Guided Transformer Network for Detecting Human-Object Interactions: Technical Approach

 \subsection{Guidance Module}

 Vaswani et al.~\cite{vaswani2017attention} propose the Transformer network for processing sequential data in natural language processing (NLP).
 This network uses self attention~\cite{xu2015show} to find contextual dependence in sequential data.
 The original Transformer network introduces the concept of queries, keys, and values, which we adopt to the context of HOI detection.
 In this section, we explain the idea of queries and the mechanism to guide it.
-In the next section, we explain our adaptation of the Transformer architecture.
+In the next section, we explain our attention mechanism.

 Queries are defined as the pairwise joint representation of human and object feature vectors ($\mathbf{f}_{H}$, $\mathbf{f}_{O}$).
 We get the pairwise representation by concatenation and projection.

 Here, $\mathbf{f}_{Q}$ is the query vector, and $ \mathbin\Vert$ represents concatenation operation.
 For a single human-object pair query vector has a length of $D$.
 This query vector will be used to find relevant spatial context in the feature map.